Bolibourgeoisie: Maduro and Flores families

+The families of President Nicolás Maduro and his wife Cilia Flores have benefitted from supporting the Bolivarian government.
+Flores has been accused of nepotism with individuals claiming that several of her close relatives became employees of the National Assembly while she was in office.

 Two nephews of Cilia Flores, Efraín Antonio Campos Flores and Francisco Flores de Freites, have also been involved in illicit activities such as drug trafficking, with some of their funds possibly assisting President Maduro's presidential campaign in the 2013 Venezuelan presidential election and potentially for the 2015 Venezuelan parliamentary elections.
 One informant stated that the two would often fly out of Terminal 4 of Simon Bolivar Airport, a terminal reserved for the President.
 Walter Jacobo Gavidia Flores, Flores' son who is a Caracas judge, is being investigated for relations to drug trafficking as well.
-Flores' son, whose last salary through 2015 was less than $1,000, made multiple international trips in 2015 and 2016 on private flights costing approximately $20,000 per trip.
-Gavidia Flores spent most of his time in the United States, though he also took chartered flights to France, Germany, Malta and Spain.

 Carlos Aem Flores, a relative of Flores, has also been linked to her two nephews involved in drug trafficking.
-Carlos Aem Flores, a self-described "producer", has been seen at various government facilities "working" close to Bolivarian officials such as President Maduro and the National Assembly.
 He has been seen sporting luxury brands of Cartier, Hublot, Louis Vuitton and Rolex and driving a special Transformers edition Chevrolet Camaro, a Ferrari F430, a Mercedes-AMG and a Porsche 911 GT2.

+According to journalist Maibort Petit, Flores' son, Walter Jacob Gavidia Flores, whose last salary through 2015 was less than $1,000, made multiple international trips in 2015 and 2016 on private flights costing approximately $20,000 per trip.
+Gavidia Flores spent most of his time in the United States, though he also took chartered flights to France, Germany, Malta and Spain.